mactrem/mlt-evaluation/README.md

-# MapLibre Tile (MLT) Format
+# MapLibre Tile (MLT) Format Evaluation

-The MapLibre Tile specification is mainly inspired by the [Mapbox Vector Tile (MVT)](https://github.com/mapbox/vector-tile-spec) specification, but has been redesigned from the ground up to address the challenges of rapidly growing geospatial data volumes and complex next-generation geospatial source formats as well as to leverage the capabilities of modern hardware and APIs.
-MLT is specifically designed for modern and next generation graphics APIs to enable high-performance processing and rendering of large (planet-scale) 2D and 2.5 basemaps.
-In particular, MLT offers the following features:
-- **Improved compression ratio**: up to 6x on large tiles, based on a column oriented layout with recursively applied (custom) lightweight encodings.
-This leads to reduced latency, storage, and egress costs and, in particular, improved cache utilization
-- **Better decoding performance**: fast lightweight encodings which can be used in combination with SIMD/vectorization instructions
-- **Support for linear referencing and m-values** to efficiently support the upcoming next generation source formats such as Overture Maps (GeoParquet)
-- **Support 3D coordinates**, i.e. elevation
-- **Support complex types**, including nested properties, lists and maps
-- **Improved processing performance**, based on storage and in-memory formats that are specifically designed for modern GL APIs, allowing for efficient processing on both CPU and GPU.
-The formats are designed to be loaded into GPU buffers with little or no additional processing
+This repository contains code and data for an experimental evaluation comparing the MLT format to the state-of-the-art vector tile format [Mapbox Vector Tile (MVT)](https://github.com/mapbox/vector-tile-spec) across three different categories:
+- Encoding & Compression Performance: the size of the formats, both encoded and compressed
+- Decoding (Transcoding) Performance: the performance of decoding the encoded formats into their respective in-memory representations
+- Data Access Performance: data access micro-benchmarks concerning the performance of common data access patterns on in-memory representations in
+- map rendering workflows such as applying filtering operations

 ##  Experiments

 ### Running Encoding & Compression Benchmarks

-Navigate into the `java` folder.
+To run the encoding and compression benchmarks navigate to the [Java project](./java).

-### Running Decoding & Filtering Benchmarks
+### Running Decoding & Data Access (Filtering) Benchmarks

-Navigate into the `ts` folder.
+To run the decoding and filtering benchmarks navigate to the [TypeScript project](./ts).